 Would you like to see more sales and signups from your landing pages?
 If you’re not happy with your conversion rate, you can certainly improve your results.
 However, it takes a commitment to a long-term strategy to see significant results that stick.

 Optimizing a landing page to convert at a high rate requires multiple revisions sandwiched between multiple tests.
 Landing page optimization is an ongoing process.
-Even highly optimized landing pages can be further improved.
-Unless you have a 100% conversion rate there’s always room for improvement.
+Even highly optimized landing page can be further improved.
+Unless you have a 100% conversion rate optimization there’s always room for improvement.

 If you’re tired of minimal conversions and you’re wondering what you can do about it, you’re in the right place.
-This article will explain several ways you can increase your landing page conversions.
+This article will explain several ways you can increase your landing page conversion rate.

 As a brief summary, to increase your conversions you need to identify opportunities for improvement and then implement the necessary changes.
 You can identify improvement opportunities by performing tests, which will all be explained below.

-Here are X landing page tests you can run – and X changes you can make – to improve your landing page conversions.
+Here are X landing page tests you can run – and X changes you can make – to improve your landing page conversion rates.

-Optimizing your landing pages to increase your conversion rate will rely on testing.
+Optimizing your landing page to increase your conversion rate optimization will rely on testing.
 Although you should hire a professional marketing agency to set up your tests, here’s a general idea of how it works.

-Once you create a landing page, that landing page is considered your “control.”
+Once creating landing page, that landing page is considered your “control.”
 Then, you create copies of your control page and change 1 or 2 elements on the page – preferably just one change at a time.
 Then, you market those pages through ads to the same target demographics and see which pages convert better.